rixiobarrios/rock-paper-scissors/README.md

 ## Concept

 Its a very simple game of _Rock, paper scissors_.
-I made this game as part of my first project assignment for my coding bootcamp school (General Assembly).
+I made this game as part of my first project assignment for **General Assembly** coding bootcamp school.

 ## Link to the Game